telerik/winforms-docs/desktopalert/design-time.md

 ---
 title: Design Time
-page_title: Design Time | UI for WinForms Documentation
+page_title: Design Time | RadDesktopAlert
 description: RadDesktopAlert component displays a small pop-up window on the screen to notify the user that a specific event has occurred in the application.
 slug: winforms/desktopalert/designtime
 tags: desktopalert, designtime